Fiona-J-W/type-builder/README.md

 The values of the constants are undefined behaviour and may change between versions without any further notion.
 *Don't rely on them*!

-The existing flags are (this might be slightl outdated but not to such a degree that it would be unusable):
+The existing flags are (this might be slightly outdated but not to such a degree that it would be unusable):

 * ENABLE\_GENERAL\_CONSTRUCTION = Enables the construction from any type.
 * ENABLE\_DEFAULT\_CONSTRUCTION = Enables the default-construction.